What’s The Relationship Between Hearing Loss and Tinnitus?

-Have you ever wondered what the connection is between hearing loss and tinnitus?
+Have you ever wondered what the relationship between hearing loss and tinnitus is?
 The reality is those whistling, humming noises known as tinnitus are more closely related to hearing damage and hearing loss than you might think.

 Studies have shown that as many as 72% of tinnitus sufferers also experience hearing loss.
 Research into the exact nature of the connection between hearing loss and tinnitus is still in its infancy but if you’re experiencing tinnitus there’s a pretty good chance you have some hearing loss too.

 But whatever the cause, the fact is tinnitus can be very unpleasant and can negatively impact your quality of life.